 Through hands-on activities and exploration, students will use scientific inquiry to discover the secrets of life cycles, adaptations and more.

-- Hike through the woods - Track migratory species, such as monarch butterflies
+- Hike through the woods

+- Track migratory species, such as monarch butterflies

+- Observe the pond

 • 4.LS.1 Changes in an organism's environment are sometimes beneficial to its survival and sometimes harmful.

 Maple Sugaring